srhumir/Storm-Analysis/Readme.md

     FatInj <- arrange(FatInj, desc(TotalFatality), desc(TotalInjuries))

-Finally a bar plot which shoves total injuries on top of total fatalities so the total height of the bar is the sum of fatalities and injuries of each event.
-Tornado by a very big fatality and a huge total huge number of total injuries in showed with separate color at the most right side of the plot with a different scale.
+Finally a bar plot which shows total injuries on top of total fatalities so the total height of the bar is the sum of fatalities and injuries of each event.
+Tornado by a very big fatality and a huge total number of injuries is showed with separate color at the most right side of the plot with a different scale.
 So that the other event could be see-able.

     par(mar = c(8.4,4,4,4) + .1)
     barplot(t(as.matrix(rbind(FatInj[-1,c("TotalFatality", "TotalInjuries")],c(0,0)))),